-To reach the property from Boulder, head west on Lee Hill Drive.
-Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes would be east on Lee Hill Drive to the city of Boulder or west on to Lee Hill Drive and east Lefthand Canyon.
+The property can be best accessed from Boulder by traveling west on Lefthand Canyon to James Canyon then south on Rock Lake Road to St. Vrain Trail.
+Emergency evacuation from this property will be dependent on the location of a fire at a given time.
+Two main evacuation routes could be east on James Canyon to Lefthand Canyon and on to the city of Boulder or west on James Canyon to the Peak To Peak Hwy.